jonasbergqvist/BrilliantCut/README.md

 --------------------------------------------
 There are two nuget packages in this project, "BrilliantCut.FacetFilter.Core", and "BrilliantCut.FacetFilter.Widget", that needs to be added to the site.
 "BrilliantCut.FacetFilter.Widget" depends on "BrilliantCut.FacetFilter.Core", so installing the widget package will automatically install the other one.

-Update nuge packages
+Update nuget packages
 --------------------
 Nuspec files exists for both nuget packages in the project.
-To update the nuget packages, simply use the commande nuget pack {fullPathToNuspecFile}, and the nuget package will be updated.
+To update the nuget packages, simply use the command nuget pack {fullPathToNuspecFile}, and the nuget package will be updated.

 Adding nuget package
 --------------------